-The global medical aesthetics market is projected to reach USD 40.70 billion by 2031, growing from USD 19.54 billion in 2025, at a CAGR of 13.0% during the forecast period.
-The global medical aesthetics market is evolving structurally, moving from a specialized, physician-led cosmetic market to a mainstream, technologically advanced healthcare specialty with solid clinical, consumer, and business foundations.
-The rising demand for minimally invasive and non-invasive aesthetic procedures, growing societal acceptance of aesthetic treatments across genders and age groups, and ongoing innovation in energy-based devices, injectables, and regenerative aesthetics are contributing to the market growth.
-Medical aesthetics is one of the fastest-growing markets within the larger medical device and specialty therapeutics landscape due to the convergence of dermatology, plastic surgery, and aesthetic medicine.
+The global medical aesthetics market is projected to reach USD 40.60 billion by 2031, growing from USD 22.59 billion in 2026, at a compound annual growth rate (CAGR) of 12.4% during the forecast period.
+The market is undergoing a structural transformation, shifting from a specialized, physician-led cosmetic sector to a mainstream, technologically advanced healthcare specialty supported by strong clinical, consumer, and business foundations.
+Factors driving this steady growth include rising demand for minimally invasive and non-invasive aesthetic procedures, increasing societal acceptance of aesthetic treatments across various genders and age groups, and ongoing innovations in energy-based devices, injectables, and regenerative aesthetics.
+Medical aesthetics is among the fastest-growing segments within the broader medical device and specialty therapeutics market due to the convergence of dermatology, plastic surgery, and aesthetic medicine.

-Key players operating in the global medical aesthetics market are AbbVie Inc. (US), Galderma (Switzerland), Johnson & Johnson (US), Bausch Health Companies, Inc. (Canada), and Cutera, Inc. (US), among others.
-The main growth strategies adopted by these companies include product approvals and launches, acquisitions, collaborations, partnerships, and agreements.
-Over the past three years, product approvals and launches have been the most popular organic growth strategies adopted by market players seeking to increase their share of the market.
+Key players in the global medical aesthetics market include AbbVie Inc. (US), Galderma (Switzerland), Johnson & Johnson (US), Bausch Health Companies, Inc. (Canada), and Cutera, Inc. (US), among others.
+These companies primarily employ growth strategies, such as product approvals and launches, acquisitions, collaborations, partnerships, and agreements.
+In recent years, product approvals and launches have been particularly popular among market players looking to increase their market share.

 To know about the assumptions considered for the study download the pdf brochure